Skip to content

 Step 3a: structure to avoid

 If the activities can be done without triggering PE, most operational and engineering roles can, structure the engagement that way.
-EOR through Teamed Ltd, no UK office, no UK customer-facing commercial authority, working arrangements consistent with internal-to-global function.
+EOR through Teamed Ltd, no UK office, no UK customer-facing commercial authority, working arrangements consistent with an internal-to-global function.

 Step 3b: incorporate a UK entity